Coderx7/SimpleNet_Pytorch/cifar/README.md

 `python3 main.py ./data/cifar.python --dataset cifar10 --arch simplenet_cifar_5m --save_path ./snapshots/simplenet --epochs 540 --batch_size 100 --workers 2`

-Note 1: the initial learning rate, and optimization policy is hard coded just like caffe.
+Note 1: The initial learning rate, and optimization policy is hard coded just like caffe.
-Note 2: for testing the cifar10/100 weights located in the repository, use the `simplenet_cifar_5m_extra_pool` model instead. see [issue #5](https://github.com/Coderx7/SimpleNet_Pytorch/issues/5) for more information.
+Note 2: For testing the cifar10/100 weights located in the repository, use the `simplenet_cifar_5m_extra_pool` model instead. see [issue #5](https://github.com/Coderx7/SimpleNet_Pytorch/issues/5) and [Error loading checkpoint#7](https://github.com/Coderx7/SimpleNet_Pytorch/issues/7#issuecomment-1932491193) for more information.

 ## Citation
 If you find SimpleNet useful in your research, please consider citing: